 ADKFN's Recommended Conditions (comment ID-19) - Board staff requested Paramount submit recommendations pertaining to conditions which were provided to Paramount by ADKFN.
-Paramount did not provide a response.
+Paramount indicated they were not comfortable with providing the recommended conditions as they were part of a letter which contained other information not applicable to the Application.